EliAndrewC/l7r/rules/04-schools.md

 Roll one extra die on attack, damage, and wound checks.

 **Second Dan:**
-You get a free raise on all wound check rolls.
+You get a free raise on wound checks.

 **Third Dan:**
 Whenever you spend a void point, reduce your current light wound